Belthasaran/rhplay/README.md

 The hope would be that in a future version Hack creators or users could submit their JSON Hack metadata to be added, and all users of the program would then have access to all games.

+-- NOTE That said Python scripts are not suitable anymore for the current databases.
+A new GUI interface for RHPAK Submission preparation is being worked on within the Electron application's  Online section for Game Submissions tab.
+The interface to create a submission RHPAK file is being made completely graphical,  And there will eventually be a section within that GUI allowing the game creator to define  gamestage records  to be included as an element of their game's RHPAK file.
+So that RHPAK files can be submitted complete with game BPS (Patch data) and gamestage records.